 - 10X change in technology: When PCs were introduced, DEC, who transitioned the world from IBM’s mainframes to DEC’s minicomputers, failed to acknowledge that PC’s would disrupt them.

 - 10X change in customer: In the 1920s, Ford failed to acknowledge that customers are looking for more style and leisure than its standard Model T. GM won by introducing those models.
-Supercomputer industry (and Cray Computer Corp.) died at the end of the cold war as computing based moved to microprocessors and government spending dried up.
+The supercomputer industry (and Cray Computer Corp.) died at the end of the cold war as computing based moved to microprocessors and government spending dried up.

-- 10X change in suppliers: Travel agent commissions used to be the third largest cost for airlines after labor and fuel.
+- 10X change in suppliers: Travel agent commissions used to be the third-largest cost for airlines after labor and fuel.
 Eventually, airlines started to put a cap on commissions.

-- 10X change in complementors: PC industry and Intel are mutually dependent, any changes to one impact the other.
+- 10X change in complementors: The PC industry and Intel are mutually dependent, any changes to one impact the other.
 (Ashish’s note: both Intel’s processors and PC industry are struggling as of 2014).

 - 10X change in regulation: In 1906, the Food and Drugs Act was passed mandating that all medicines must label their ingredients.
 So, things like morphine and cannabis have to be either removed, or the company will lose the market share.

 - 10X change in regulation: In 1968, FCC ruled that telephone company cannot mandate its equipment for customers.
 Bell System’s monopoly in equipment was lost.
 Its monopoly reduced even further when in 1984, AT&T finished its voluntary break up into six baby Bells.
 The new baby Bells learned that they need to prepare for competition.
-Privatization of state-owned companies produces the same impact where they either fail or learn to become good at marketing.
+The privatization of state-owned companies produces the same impact where they either fail or learn to become good at marketing.

 Why not do it ourselves?

 Intel started in 1968 and by 1984, its primary revenue line, that is, memories were struggling against Japanese competitors.
-CEO Gordon Moore and Andy realized that if they bring in a new CEO, he will get Intel out of memory business.
-Therefore, they decided that Intel should get out of memory business.
+CEO Gordon Moore and Andy realized that if they bring in a new CEO, he will get Intel out of the memory business.
+Therefore, they decided that Intel should get out of the memory business.
 4 out of 5 fabs were already producing microprocessor chips instead of memories because the fab resources were being reallocated automatically based on profits.
 There was a lot of political turmoil internally.
 Customers were not surprised since they were expecting this.
 The complete focused on 386 processors which became a huge success.